 Design theory rests on an assumption so foundational it's rarely examined: that making things visible enables change.
-Prototypes surface problems.
+Prototypes surface problems or prove viability, or provide something tangible that can be tested further with users, or prove technical integration.
 Maps reveal terrain.
 Visualisations create shared understanding.
 From this visibility, alignment and action follow.

-In my previous posts, I've described mapping "data science" across stakeholders and watching the project's milestones silently pivot as original goals proved unachievable.
+In my previous posts, I've described the algorithm archaeology at SCÖ, reflected on what the discipline of type specification revealed about the project's data dependencies, and documented watching the project's milestones silently pivot as original goals proved unachievable.

 Now I want to reflect on what happened when visibility increased - and why it didn't produce what design theory would predict.